-- Mary, Queen of Scots once lived here with husband, Lord Darnley.
+- Mary, Queen of Scots once lived here with her husband, Lord Darnley.
 The supper chamber inside the palace was the site for the gruesome murder of David Rizzio, Queen Mary’s Private Secretary and suspected lover by Darnley.
-Darnley had an associate murder Rizzio in front of Queen Mary, stabbing him 57 times.
+Darnley had an associate murder Rizzio in front of Queen Mary, stabbing him 57 times!

 - Bonnie Prince Charlie is another royal figure who stayed at the palace after he seized Edinburgh in 1745.

-- Queen Victoria would also often stay at Holyroodhouse and renovated the old royal apartments on the first floor.
+- Queen Victoria would often stay at Holyroodhouse and renovated the old royal apartments on the first floor.

 - Queen Elizabeth II spends a week here in July every year, hosting a party in the palace gardens.

-Arthur’s Seat, which is located in Holyrood Park, may have in fact been home to King Arthur’s Camelot.
+It is thought Arthur’s seat may have been home to King Arthur’s Camelot.

 The Royal Mile

 A visit to Edinburgh is not complete without walking the famous Royal Mile.
 Yes it’s a complete tourist thing to do, but after living close to the Mile for several months I still find it fascinating.
-The Royal Mile links Edinburgh Castle (at the western end) and the Palace of Holyrood (at the eastern end).
+The Royal Mile links Edinburgh Castle (at the western end) and the Palace of Holyroodhouse (at the eastern end).